jvrunion/mercury/README.md

-Mercury
+Mercury (Quicksilver Coding)
 ===============================

-Mercury is a front end asset pipeline which uses SASS, Compass, Jekyll, Ruby, NPM, Bower, Grunt, jQuery, CSS3 Transitions, and HTML5.
-Pre built for rapid prototyping and mobile first design it takes the .
+Mercury is a front end asset framework which uses SASS, Compass, Jekyll, Ruby, NPM, Bower, Grunt, jQuery, CSS3 Transitions, and HTML5.

+Pre built for rapid prototyping and mobile first design it takes the pain and frustration out of starting out a project for rapid deployment.

-Responsive out of the box and scalable, it is a lighting fast UX/UI assembly that coverts into a deployable front end package that is easily integrated with any back end.
+Responsive out of the box and scalable, i's' lighting fast UI (based on PURE) converts static assets into a deployable front end package that is easily integrated with any back end.

+If you are interested in the future of the web and want to contribute feel free to fork away!

 #Install Dependencies